Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 5. Reduction in medication usage

-In Parkinson disease, DBS improves any symptoms that can improve with levodopa medication.
-Many people have also reported better sleep, more involvement in physical activity, and overall better quality of life after DBS.
+In Parkinson disease, all the symptoms that can be improved with levodopa medication will also be improved by DBS.
+In addition, people have also reported better sleep, better mental well-being, and therefore an overall better quality of life after DBS.

 How long does it take before I can see the full benefit of DBS?

-Some symptoms (such as tremor, slowness and stiffness) may improve immediately after the battery is switched on, while other symptoms take more time to respond.
+Parkinson disease symptoms (such as tremor, slowness and stiffness) improve immediately after the battery is switched on, while other symptoms such as dyskinesia can take a few weeks to months to get better.

 Several programming or tuning sessions are required to fully optimise the stimulation settings.
 This is done using a wireless remote control.
 It typically takes 3 to 6 months after DBS surgery for the full benefits to be realized.